Welcome to the Postsecondary Education Partners' Gateway – a resource for ministry and sector stakeholders, as well as students and their families.

 This site will grow as more information becomes available, and in response to feedback from users.
 If you have comments or suggestions, please let us know.

-Below are links to Ontario Student Loan Default Rates.
+Below are links to Canada-Ontario Integrated Student Loan Default Rates (2012–2015) and Ontario Student Loan Default Rates (2006–2011).
 These show the percentage of loan recipients at Ontario Colleges, Universities, Private Career Colleges and Other Institutions who were in default about two years after their studies ended.
 Rates are provided by institution and by individual program at each institution.

 Factors Affecting Loan Default

 Loan repayment/default is affected by post study employment and earnings, amount of repayable debt, graduation, and usage of repayment assistance.
-Below are links to graduation rates and graduate employment outcomes for students of Public Colleges and Public Universities in Ontario and information about repayment assistance and limiting repayable debt.
+Below are links to repayment assistance usage rates for all institutions and links to graduation rates and graduate employment outcomes for students of Public Colleges and Public Universities in Ontario.

 Graduation Rates and Graduate Employment Outcomes — Public Institutions